This article covers:

 Initiating your call

-Once you click the 'Video' icon on the toolbar, you'll be on Consult Now where you're able to either phone the patient or send an instant link for a video consultation.
+Once you click the 'Call' icon on the toolbar, you'll be on Consult Now where you're able to either phone the patient or send an instant link for a video consultation.

 If you have chosen to use your computer you will see the following screen, please ensure you give permission for any pop up requesting access to your microphone.